Chelated Potassium - Easily Absorbed

 Our Fundamental Potassium product is manufactured in the United States under strict manufacturing standards that the natural supplements industry abides by.
 When a product is made in the USA, the authenticity and reliability of ingredient sources are not causes of concern.

 Fundamental Potassium is a synergistic blend of potassium aspartate, Vitamin B6 and niacinamide.

 Why Potassium Aspartate?

 Blending aspartate with potassium enhances the benefits of potassium.
 Before discussing the benefits of potassium and the signs of potassium deficiency, we'll explain "aspartate."
 Aspartate - or aspartic acid - is an amino acid.
 While it is not an essential amino acid, it helps the body eliminate toxic wastes.
 It also maintains the stability and strength of nerves, releases sufficient amounts of energy from fats, carbohydrates and proteins during metabolic processes.

 Benefits of Potassium

 Potassium is found mostly inside cells.
 It helps to relay nerve reflexes and impulses.
-It plays a role in stabilizing the heart rate and regulating blood pressure levels.
+It plays a role in supporting a normal heart rate and supporting normal blood pressure levels.
 It is also responsible for initiating muscle contractions.

 Potassium and High Blood Pressure - Sodium/Potassium Balance

-Working in tandem with sodium, potassium goes to work by balancing the water and acids in our body.
-It boosts metabolism by synthesizing protein and carbohydrates, aiding in proper digestion.
-It produces energy and facilitates biochemical reactions at the cellular level.
+Working in tandem with sodium, potassium acts by balancing the water and acids in our body.
+It helps boost metabolism by synthesizing protein and carbohydrates, aiding in proper digestion.

 In a study cited by Pub Med, potassium aspartate supplementation (as little as 30 mmol/day) lowered the blood pressure of subjects who were diagnosed with moderate to high hypertension.